inexio/thola-ansible/collection/README.md

 ## How to run a Thola API

-If you want to know how to install Thola have a look at [this page](https://docs.thola.io/getting-started/installing-the-binaries/).
+Installation instructions can be found [here](https://docs.thola.io/getting-started/installing-the-binaries/).

-If you don't know how to start a Thola API have a look at our [this page](https://docs.thola.io/getting-started/api-mode/)
+To run the api take a look at [this page](https://docs.thola.io/getting-started/api-mode/).

 ## Example
 ### Inventory file: